shayr80/CS-1660/Mini Search Engine Project/README.md

 ### Install Eclipse IDE:
 Windows & MacOS: [Eclipse IDE](https://www.eclipse.org/downloads/)
-Be sure to select the version for java projects after downloading the installer
+<br/>Be sure to select the version for java projects after downloading the installer

 ## **Running the Application**